facebook/create-react-app/README.md

 ## User Guide

-You can find detailed instructions on using Create React Index and many tips in [its documentation](https://facebook.github.io/create-react-app/).
+You can find detailed instructions on using Create React App and many tips in [its documentation](https://facebook.github.io/create-react-app/).

 ## How to Update to New Versions?